fanluo12/LC/Arrays&Hashing/README.md

 # 52 total - 10/26/2022

 ## 219. Contains Duplicate II
-Take. k as a sliding window.
+1. Method1(hashset)Take k as a sliding window.
 For loop through array and put elements to hashset.
 If window size greater than k, remove i - k - 1 element from set.
 If cannot add(means duplicate in k window) then return
+2. Method2(hashmap)Loop through array andp put index of element to hashmap.
+Once map containskey and the difference is less than k, return true

 ## 242. Valid Anagram
 Use hash map to store character occurance time.